 Fish and Wildlife Service, Interior.

-We, the U.S. Fish and Wildlife Service (Service), propose to list the Pearl darter (Percina aurora), a fish from Mississippi, as a threatened species under the Endangered Species Act (Act).
-If we finalize this rule as proposed, it would extend the Act's protections to this species.
-The effect of this proposed regulation will be to add this species to the List of Endangered and Threatened Wildlife.
+We, the U.S. Fish and Wildlife Service (Service), determine threatened species status under the Endangered Species Act of 1973 (Act), as amended, for the pearl darter (Percina aurora), a fish whose historical range includes Mississippi and Louisiana.
+The effect of this regulation will be to add this species to the List of Endangered and Threatened Wildlife.

 FOR FURTHER INFORMATION CONTACT: